Frequently Asked Questions

 Again, schools have always had to deal with such differences in transcripts whenever there are transfers or new enrollments.
 Each district and school have policies and practices for crediting courses, grades and credits from other public schools, regardless of the hours in class or the number of periods in the day.
 It is routine.

-How do you serve students with special needs?
+How do you serve students that require special services?

 We serve all students and honor all services and accommodations for students with special needs.
 For students who have an IEP, the IEP team will meet with our staff to discuss current services and accommodations to determine how they could best be implemented in the online learning environment.
 The 504 plan coordinator from each district will share the student’s 504 plan and help to implement needed accommodations.

 How do we get technology for students?

 We do not provide any hardware for students, so your home district is the source for your hardware support.
 Students are eligible for home district provided technology the same as another student attending in-person would be in the district.

 In all cases your home district will also provide some technical help should you have problems or questions.
 We will also offer an online Help Desk available during school hours for problems and questions students have using our online lessons.

-So, are we going to need special software or equipment to participate in SEE classes?
+So, are we going to need special software or equipment to participate in Elevate classes?